 Output Plane¶

 Output planes are lattice-aligned 2D rectangles that span the entirety of the main lattice.
 The direction and position of the output plane is set by the user.
 Output planes are useful for visualizing spatial variations across the system without storing full volumetric data.
+The data printed to the Output Plane are defined by the Probes/Planes Output Controls.

 Property Grid¶